 My work has focused on renewable energy in the West, conservation and energy development on public lands, decision-making by electric utilities and utility regulators, and climate change impacts including intensifying droughts and wildfires.
-My reporting on financial conflicts of interest at a public utility, the Imperial Irrigation District, has resulted in more than $80 million in canceled solar and energy storage contracts.
+My reporting on financial conflicts of interest at a public utility, the Imperial Irrigation District, resulted in more than $80 million in canceled solar and energy storage contracts.

-In 2017, I was a finalist in the annual IRE Awards honoring the best in investigative journalism, for my coverage of financial conflicts of interest at the Imperial Irrigation District.
-Also in 2017, I won first place in the annual Best of the West competition's environmental journalism category, for an eight-part series on climate change that I co-reported with my colleague Ian James.
+In 2017, I was a finalist in the annual IRE Awards honoring the best in investigative journalism, for my coverage of the Imperial Irrigation District.
+That same year, I won first place in the annual Best of the West competition's environmental journalism category, for an eight-part series on climate change that I co-reported with my Desert Sun colleague Ian James.
 Several of my stories have been recognized by the Press Club of Atlantic City's National Headliner Awards and the California Newspaper Publishers Association, including "Rewiring the West," a three-part series on the future of the western power grid.